Grand Bend

 Justin A. Schell

 John’s prologue prepares the reader to see how God’s revelation opens the door for divine-human communion (John 1:1–18).
 Jesus is the Word, the Logos, of God (John 1:1), the one who will help us understand (the logic of) God.
 The very God who “in the beginning . . . created the heavens and the earth” (Gen. 1:1) is now being revealed by the one who was “in the beginning with God” (John 1:2).
-Jesus is God and was with God, and he is now revealing the glory of God to the world in his incarnation.
+Jesus is the spirit Son of God and was with God, in the beginning, and He is now revealing the glory of God to the world in His incarnation.

 In this way, Jesus is the true light coming to help humanity see God (John 1:4–5, 9).
-We read that the Word took on flesh in such a way that men could “see his glory” (John 1:14).
+We read that the Word took on flesh in such a way that men could “see His glory” (John 1:14).
 It is likely that John expected his readers to know the book of Exodus, for this in-fleshed one came and “tabernacled among us” as the one who is “full of grace and truth” (John 1:14).
-Indeed, Jesus is “the Lord, the Lord, a God merciful and gracious, slow to anger, and abounding in steadfast love and faithfulness” (Ex.
-34:6).

 Perhaps nowhere is the glory of God more clearly displayed than in Jesus’s journey to the cross.